Can you freeze coconut flour? Storage Tips + Recipes

 Storing Coconut Flour: The Basics

-It is known for its low carbohydrate content, high fiber content, and healthy fats, making it a fantastic option for those following a low-carb or gluten-free diet.
+Coconut flour is made from dried coconut meat, and it’s known for its low carbohydrate content, high fiber content, and healthy fats, making it a fantastic option for those following a low-carb or gluten-free diet.

-My most favorite way to store gluten free types of flour is in a large lidded jar or container in the refrigerator.
+My most favorite way to store gluten free types of flour is in a large, lidded jar or container in the refrigerator.

 If you have a bag of unopened coconut flour, the original packaging is a great place to leave it until you have opened it.